 Problem: Anything hot comes with burn risks, but a grill also tends to emit tempting meaty scents that make them especially attractive to your pets.Solution: Use plenty of caution anytime you have a fire or BBQ going and keep an eye on your pet.
 Your pleasant backyard gathering shouldn’t cost them an unpleasant burn.

 If you have a yard, your pet will likely spend a significant amount of time in it.
 Most yards are largely harmless, but for pets with escapist tendencies or yards with certain types of plants in them, you need to be careful.

-The majority of pets in the U.S. are dogs and cats,7 but we don’t want to neglect the needs of other pet owners.
-More than 10 million Americans own fish, reptiles, rodents, ferrets, rabbits, hamsters, or turtles,8 so we’ve added some tips for pets that primarily live in cages and tanks.
+While dogs and cats are perhaps the most common pets, fish are actually one of the most popular pets in the US,7 and we also don’t want to neglect the needs of other pet owners.
+More than 10 million Americans own fish, reptiles, rodents, ferrets, rabbits, hamsters, or turtles,8 so we've added some tips for pets that primarily live in cages and tanks.

 First things first, the familiar image of a goldfish in a fishbowl needs to be erased from your mind – fish need more space and water than that, so you should be willing to invest in a larger aquarium if you plan to keep fish around.
 In addition to the aquarium itself, you’ll need filters to keep the water clean and should consider buying some plants for the tank as well.9

 You have to commit to regular aquarium maintenance.
 You should change out about a quarter of the water in the tank once a month and keep an eye on the thermometer in your tank to ensure the temperature of the water stays at comfortable levels.10 Also, make sure to clean out any algae that build up about once a month or so.